 She is an active participant in the field of bird conservation, is a former member of the board of the American Bird Conservancy, and has supported and participated in environmental education and place-based learning for elementary and middle-school students for many years.
 She also collaborates with Cornell University’s Lab of Ornithology to create research and fellowship opportunities for undergraduate and graduate students in the field of ornithology.

-Wilhite serves on the board of the Great Lakes Performing Arts Association.
-She recently completed fifteen years on the Board of Opal Creek Ancient Forest Center, in Oregon, and has also served as chair of the Director’s Council at the Matthaei Botanical Garden and Nichols Arboretum, chair of the Royal Oak Foundation, an officer of The Garden Conservancy, and on the board of the St. Louis Opera Theatre.
+Wilhite served on boards including the Great Lakes Performing Arts Association and the Opal Creek Ancient Forest Center, in Oregon, and also served as chair of the Director’s Council at the Matthaei Botanical Garden and Nichols Arboretum, chair of the Royal Oak Foundation, an officer of The Garden Conservancy, and on the board of the St. Louis Opera Theatre.
 She and her husband, Clayton Wilhite, lived in Chicago, Sydney, London, St. Louis, and New York City before moving to Ann Arbor, Michigan, in 2000.

 Miller began his career in historic preservation at Hampton National Historic Site in Baltimore, Maryland, and served as chief executive officer at Stan Hywet Hall & Gardens in Akron, Ohio, for more than fifteen years.
 Under his tenure, he oversaw the rehabilitation of the Warren H. Manning landscape and restoration of the English Garden designed by Ellen Biddle Shipman.
 At Ford House, Miller completed substantial architectural restoration and implemented several initiatives intended to interpret more fully Jens Jensen’s designed landscape.